Leeds-CDRC/NPM-Calculator/README.md

 ### Building the app locally

 Running an app locally is a useful way of testing changes and updates without affecting the live version of the webapp.
-In order to deploy this app locally in your web browser, you will need Docker and a version of git installed (you can use plain [git](https://git-scm.com/), [GitHub CLI](https://cli.github.com/), or [GitHUb Desktop](https://desktop.github.com/)).
+In order to deploy this app locally in your web browser, you will need Docker and a version of git installed (you can use plain [git](https://git-scm.com/), [GitHub CLI](https://cli.github.com/), or [GitHub Desktop](https://desktop.github.com/)).

-After cloning the repository with git and navigating into the folder, from your command line/terminal as a Docker-enabled user:
+After cloning the repository with git and navigating into the folder, from your command line/terminal as a Docker-enabled user (with Docker running):

 ```bash
 # Build a container using the file "local.dockerfile"